ASTPMeetup/checkers-app-guide/checkers-guide.md

 7
 ```

-##### *The code above is a brief explaination of some the boilerplate code already in your app.
+##### *The code above is a brief explaination of some boilerplate code already in your app.
 This requires no extra work on your part.*

 ### Spec 2.1 - Let's create some checkers put them on the board